 Yadira’s parents came to Colorado from a small town in Mexico, looking for a better life.
 They didn’t have much education or much money, but they knew hard work and caring for others are the values that build strong communities and family.
 They raised their four children with those values — on a construction worker’s pay in the Adams County home where they still live.
 All four were able to go to college and graduate in the span of a single generation, an incredible testament to the American Dream.

-Yadira had big dreams for herself as well, knowing from an early age she wanted to help people as a doctor.
+Yadira had big dreams as well, knowing from an early age she wanted to help people as a doctor.
 She attended public schools in Adams County, received a degree from Regis University, and continued on to medical school at the University of Colorado.

-Yadira still lives in Adams County, not far from her parents, and her life is still filled with large family gatherings of relatives near and far, lots of food cooked with love and togetherness, support, and a little teasing from her brothers, and endless conversations with her sister.
+Yadira still lives in Adams County, not far from her parents, and her life is still filled with large family gatherings of relatives near and far, lots of food cooked with love and togetherness, support, a little teasing from her brothers, and endless conversations with her sister.